AroenvR/nestjs-demo/README.md

 │   └── utility/        # Contains the server's Utility Module and utility objects.
 │
 ├── domain/             # Encapsulates core business logic, the domain model and its entities.
+│   ├── database/       # Responsible for the application's database access.
 │   └── AbstractEntity  # The parent class for all entities in the application.
 |
 ├── external/           # External integrations and adapters for third-party services or API's.